It’s often a challenge for businesses to find the right people to fill staff positions, looking for the balance between skill and culture fit.

 1. Offer competitive salary and perks.

-Remember to actually deliver what you do say you will do.
 Nothing kills trust and motivation in employees like empty promises.

 2. Offer flexibility for a better work-life balance.

-4. Offer opportunities for advancement
+5. Offer opportunities for advancement